Crabgrass is an annual summer weed. It infests lawns, vegetable gardens, ornamental gardens, orchards, and vineyards.

 - Mulch with wood chips or landscape fabric to block sunlight and seed germination; spread a fine mulch 2 to 3 inches thick.

-- Remove any plants that emerge from mulch before they spread new seed.
+- Remove any plants that emerge from mulch before they spread new seeds.

-Range: Throughout the United States with exception of southern Florida and Southwest.
+Throughout the United States with the exception of southern Florida and Southwest.

 - Weed early.
 Control weeds in the first month after they germinate.